Water · Best-of

 Best Water Filter for Nitrate

-The best water filter for nitrate is a reverse-osmosis system certified to reduce it - among our scored units the top certified pick is shown first below.
+The best water filter for nitrate is a reverse-osmosis system certified to reduce it - our top certified pick is shown first below.

-How we score: We require a verifiable certification covering nitrate reduction (typically NSF/ANSI 58 reverse osmosis), then rank by composite score.
+How we score: A filter has to have a verifiable certification covering nitrate reduction (usually NSF/ANSI 58 reverse osmosis) to make this page - then we rank what qualifies by overall score.

 The Waterdrop G3P800 Tankless RO is a ro water filter.
-It is third-party certified (IAPMO) to reduce chlorine taste and odor, total dissolved solids (TDS), lead, fluoride, cadmium, chromium-6, selenium, arsenic, nitrate, mercury, copper, barium, PFOA, PFOS, pharmaceuticals.
+It is third-party certified (IAPMO) to reduce chlorine taste and odor, total dissolved solids (TDS), lead, fluoride, cadmium, chromium-6, selenium, arsenic, nitrate, mercury, copper, barium, PFOA, PFOS.
 Running cost works out to about $0.123 per gallon.

-- Certified to reduce: chlorine taste and odor, total dissolved solids (TDS), lead, fluoride, cadmium, chromium-6, selenium, arsenic, nitrate, mercury, copper, barium, PFOA, PFOS, pharmaceuticals
+- Certified to reduce: chlorine taste and odor, total dissolved solids (TDS), lead, fluoride, cadmium, chromium-6, selenium, arsenic, nitrate, mercury, copper, barium, PFOA, PFOS

 - Cartridge life: 2,200 gallons